Frequently Asked Questions (FAQ)

 Yes, you are eligible if you have just had stroke and you are early in your recovery.

-You are only required to be 18 to 55 years old, and live in Victoria and South Australia to access the service.
+You must be between 18 and 55 years old.
+You also must live in Victoria and South Australia to access the service.

 My stroke was a long time ago, can I participate?